FIRE SUMMER RESEARCH INTERNSHIPS

 For completed FIRE students and all other current UMD undergraduates - yes, the order of applications will impact acceptance into the FIRE Summer Research Internships.
 We encourage you to apply early.

 Does FIRE provide housing?

 We are not able to provide housing.
 However, FIRE Summer Research Interns can find on and off-campus housing resources through The University of Maryland's Department of Resident Life and Off-Campus Housing Services.

 Do FIRE Summer Research Interns need to be able to come to campus during the summer?

 Yes, FIRE Summer Research Interns need to be able to come to campus to perform the research engaged and attend professional development seminars.
 FIRE is not able to offer this opportunity remotely.

 We will attempt to place all current FIRE students and Peer Research Mentors with their current FIRE stream (unless an alternate preference is communicated in your application).
-If FIRE stream capacity is reached, however, applicants will be offered a spot with other FIRE streams of communicated interest that have not yet reached capacity.
+If FIRE stream capacity is reached, applicants will be offered a spot with other FIRE streams of communicated interest that have not yet reached capacity.